AdobeDocs/commerce-operations.en/help/release/release-notes/open-source-2-4-4.md

 <!--- MC-42811-->

 *  `cron` now clears the product category cache as expected during `indexer_update_all_views` execution.
-Previously, {{ site.data.var.ce }} displayed an incorrect product count on the category page after the mass update of many products in the category.
+Previously, Magento Open Source displayed an incorrect product count on the category page after the mass update of many products in the category.

 <!--- MC-42811-->

-*  {{ site.data.var.ce }} now updates the category product cache as expected when a bundle product reappears in stock.
+*  Magento Open Source now updates the category product cache as expected when a bundle product reappears in stock.

 <!--- AC-715-->